 Allow your child to watch English TV.
 Even cartoons can help improve English standards.
 Of course, parents must exercise supervision for young children and choose appropriate programmes.
 Older children should try to watch the news on a daily basis or educational programmes.
 However, do not make it a chore.
 If a child thinks they are being forced to do something it will have the opposite effect and make them dislike learning English.

-Hire a private tutor - click here for my advice regarding this.
+Hire a private tutor - click here for our advice regarding this.